 Accessibility by public transport to services and facilities is problematic in some more rural and isolated parts of Norfolk.
 Overall, accessibility tends to be poorest in the more rural districts of Breckland and West Norfolk, where there is a significant number of smaller villages, hamlets and isolated dwellings.
 Providing bus services within these smaller settlements is often unviable due to low population numbers.

-Table 11s below lists some of the main committed key road and rail projects that are planned to take place in Norfolk in the coming years the County Council in collaboration with partners is seeking to progress in the next 10 years.
-It will be important to ensure the timely implementation of these projects.
+Tables below lists some of the key road =projects that the County Council in collaboration with partners is seeking to progress in the next 10 years.